dheemanthrk/July-Leetcoding-Challenge/README.md

 # July-Leetcoding-Challenge
-Solutions to July Leetcoding Challenge in Java and Python
+Solutions to July Leetcoding Challenge in Java and Python.